mdisumma/class/README.md

+* build the header.

-* code for error support
+* code for error support.
-use if statement do define requested parameter and define supporting message
+Use if statement do define requested parameter and define supporting message

-* target the country
+* target the country.
-create label, input, button, and code for country choice
+Create label, input, button, and code for country choice

-* spinner on load
+* spinner on load.
-use onload event to show the spinner
+Use onload event to show the spinner

 ............... then we check on heuristic.md for future implementation